sedwin928/open-gsa-redesign/_apidocs/business-services.md

 * approve – Approves a DRAFT record that has passed validations.
 The record will move into the FINAL status.
 * correct – Corrects the data on a FINAL record.
 The record will continue to have the FINAL status.
 * close – Closes the FINAL record family.
-* delete – Deletes a DRAFT or a FINAL record."
+* delete – Deletes a DRAFT or a FINAL record.

 **Endpoint Information**<br>